Grilled Pork and Peach Salad

 Pro-tip: For grilling, select peaches that are firm but ripe.
 Don’t use peaches that are underripe or feel too soft.

 2. Grill the Pork Chops and Peaches: Pork chops and peaches can be grilled on either an indoor grill pan on the stove or outside on a gas or charcoal grill.
-Pre-heat your preferred grill to high heat.
-Season both sides of the pork chops with kosher salt and black pepper then place the pork chops on the grill and cook, basting with sauce several times.
-Cook until the pork reaches 145°F, then place the pork on a cutting board to rest.
-Grill the peaches cut side down until they have developed grill marks and are warmed through.
+Preheat your preferred grill to high heat.
+Season both sides of the pork chops with kosher salt and black pepper, then place them on the grill and cook, basting with sauce several times.
+Cook until the pork chops reach 145°F, then transfer them to a cutting board to rest.
+Grill the peaches, cut-side down, until they develop grill marks and are warmed through.
 Remove to a plate to rest once done.

 pork and peaches being grilled on a cast-iron grill pan. pork is being braised with peach glaze

-3. Prepare the Salad: On a large plate or two small plates add the arugula and mixed greens.
-Slice the rested pork into thin slices and place on top of the salad.
+3. Prepare the Salad: Add the arugula and mixed greens to a large plate (or two small plates).
+Slice the rested pork thinly and place on top of the salad.
 Add the peaches and top with goat cheese and walnuts.
 Drizzle with the remaining peach glaze or a balsamic vinaigrette.
 Serve immediately.

 Recipe Tips and Notes

-• Make sure they are ripe but still firm; mushy peaches will fall apart as they are grilling.
+• Make sure they are ripe but still firm; mushy peaches will fall apart while grilling.

 • Use high heat to get a quick sear and to minimize the chance they will stick to the grill.